flutter/website/using-ide-vscode.md

 To install updates manually:

 1. Click on the Extensions button in the Side Bar
-1. If the Dart extension is shown with an available update, click the update button and then the reload button
+1. If the Flutter extension is shown with an available update, click the update button and then the reload button

 ## Creating projects